WASHINGTON (AP) — Genetically modified foods have been around for years, but most Americans have no idea if they are eating them.

 Most of the genetically modified corn and soybeans are used in cattle feed, or are made into ingredients like corn oil, corn starch, high fructose corn syrup or soybean oil.

-Even in some of those products, the manufacturing process itself may eventually remove some of the modified genes.
+Even in some of those products, the manufacturing process itself may remove some of the GMOs.

 A few fruits and vegetables are engineered — the Hawaiian papaya and some squash and zucchini, for example.
 Only a small amount of sweet corn, the corn we eat, is genetically modified.

-But there's no genetically modified meat or fish, like the fast-growing salmon, currently in the market for human consumption; the Food and Drug Administration has yet to approve any.
+But there's no genetically modified meat or fish, like the fast-growing salmon, in the market now; the Food and Drug Administration has yet to approve any.

 The vast majority of scientific research has found genetically engineered foods to be generally safe.